 We have a network of over 400 volunteers across England and Wales, many of whom are involved in farming, or have close links with agriculture, and therefore have a great understanding of the issues that farmers, farm workers and farming families regularly face.
 Our volunteers provide free, confidential, pastoral and practical support to anyone who seeks help, regardless of whether the issue is personal or business-related.

-In addition to local groups of volunteers, FCN provides a confidential, national telephone Helpline which is available from 7.00 am until 11.00 pm every day of the year.
+In addition to local groups of volunteers, FCN runs a confidential national helpline (03000 111 999) and e-helpline (email@example.com) which is open every day of the year from 7am-11pm.

 Our volunteers will “walk with” anyone who seeks support and help them find a positive way through their problems.